 In Oxfordshire, the two main sexual health clinics are in Headington, Oxford and Banbury.
 But there are also sexual health clinics clinics in Abingdon, Bicester, Didcot, East Oxford, Kidlington, Wantage and Witney.

 These are free, confidential, non-judgmental and available to people of any age.
 They can test for STIs, and give contraception and advice.

 Your local pharmacist (sometimes called a chemist) provides advice and medicines for minor illnesses.
-They can sometimes be quicker and easier to get to than going for a GP.
 You don't need to make an appointment, you can just walk in.
 Find out more about the services pharmacists provide.

 Did you know: Some pharmacists in Oxfordshire also provide free emergency contraception.

 Looked After Children

 Looked-after young people (in care) get extra health support.
 You can always tell your social worker or carer if you need to see a nurse, doctor, or another healthcare professional.
 You can also talk to the Designated Nurse for Looked After Children.
 Their job is to make sure that you, your carers and your social worker have the information you need to keep you healthy.
 You can talk to them without telling anybody else.